kevlu8/Reddit-to-Google-Drive/README.md

 ![image](https://user-images.githubusercontent.com/69993704/131235452-4515b42e-d191-4d39-be35-d7554185ecb0.png)

 Run `start.bat` which will open a blank command prompt window inside of the H:\ directory.
+Then, type `get.py -s subreddit -a amount -S sort -t timesort`

+### Subreddit:
+Which sub to get posts from.
+Do not include the `r/`, only include the name.
+For instance, `pics`

+### Post Amount:
+How many posts to get.
+Cannot be over 1000 due to api limitations.

+### Sort:
+What type of sort to use.
+Hot, top, new, controversial, rising.
+Cannot be anything else.
+If you're indecisive, `Hot` is the default sort.

+### TimeSort:
+Time period for sorting.
+Day, week, month, year, all.
+Cannot be anything else.
+If you're indecisive, `Day` is the default sort.

-Then, type `get.py` and wait for it to finish downloading.
+Wait for it to finish downloading.
 Once it finishes, it will prompt you to log in.
 Just select the account where you want the files to be uploaded and allow access.
 Then, it will upload.

 ## How it works
 First, the program uses BDFR to download Reddit posts, which can be images, gifs, videos, or even text!
 Then, it is put into a directory by date **coded by me!!! :)** After that, it is uploaded to Google Drive in a folder named in YYYY-MM-DD format.
 This entire project took around 3 hours to make the bare minimum of, and a more optimized version is still being developed!
 (3 hours so far)